Xeckt/neo/README.md

 </p>

 # Description
-A template bot for discordpy with a completely isolated approach source side, as well as the system the bot will host from.
+A template bot for discordpy with a completely isolated approach source side, as well configurations for the host the bot will run on i.e Linux/Windows.

-Foxcord aims to be beginner-friendly and target experienced users.
-Providing a "straight out the box" setup whilst retaining modularity with good, clean code.
+Foxcord aims to be beginner-friendly whilst targeting experienced users.
+Providing a "straight out of the box" solution with a modular and dynamic code base.

-Inspiration for this project is from the following project: [Sandplate](https://github.com/06000208/sandplate) by [006000208](https://github.com/06000208) - done in JavaScript and a great project.
+Inspiration for this stemmed from the following project: [Sandplate](https://github.com/06000208/sandplate) by [006000208](https://github.com/06000208) - done in JavaScript and a great project.
 So, I thought why not do one in Python?

 # Roadmap
  * [ ] Create dynamic logging system